grplyler/cisco-cheatsheet/README.md

 #### Disable DTP

-*Usefull for connecting to devices that don't support Cisco propietary DTP*
+*Usefull for connecting to devices that don't support Cisco propietary DTP or creating a static trunk*

 ```
 conf t